spiceai/blog/content/posts/project/spicepods-from-zero-to-hero.md

 To build an intelligent, data-driven application, we must first start with data.

-A Spice.aio **dataspace** is a logical grouping of data with definitions of how that data should be loaded and processed, usually from a single source.
+A Spice.ai **dataspace** is a logical grouping of data with definitions of how that data should be loaded and processed, usually from a single source.
 A combination of its data source and its name identifies it, for example, nasdaq/msft or twitter/tweets.
 Read more about Dataspaces in the [Core Concepts](https://docs.spiceai.org/concepts/dataspaces/) documentation.

 Let's add a dataspace to the Spicepod manifest to load CPU metric data from a CSV file.
 This file is a snapshot of data from [InfluxDB](https://www.influxdata.com/products/influxdb/), a time-series database we like.